Trinity: Jewish & Gentile Views

 Messianic Jewish Views of the Trinity

-For Jews, any discussion of God's attributes begins and ends with the Shema (H8085, "hear" or "listen"), a monotheistic confession of faith written by Moses.
-It reads, "Hear, O Israel: The LORD our God, the LORD is one" (Deut.
+For Jews, any talk about God's nature begins and ends with the Shema (H8085, "hear" or "listen"), the central confession of faith given through Moses: "Hear, O Israel: The LORD our God, the LORD is one" (Deut.
 6:4; Hebrew: Shema Yisrael, Adonai Eloheinu, Adonai echad).
-Jesus recited the Shema when a scribe asked him to explain the greatest commandment (see Mark 12:28-30).
-Eloheinu, meaning "our God," is a conjugated form of Elohim (H430, "God" or "gods").
-This word is uniplural, referring to the underlying reality of a singular yet multidimensional God.
-For example, when Moses wrote, "Then God said, 'Let us make humankind in our image, in our likeness'" (Gen. 1:26), he used Elohim.
-Likewise, the adjective echad (H259, "one" or "first") also implies a complex singularity.
-If he wanted to define God as an absolute oneness, Moses would have chosen yachid (H3173, "only").
-This reading of the Genesis text is not just a convenient defense of trinitarian doctrine.
-When ancient Jewish scholars rendered the Torah into a formal translation called the Septuagint (LXX) for Greek-speaking Jews, they felt embarrassed by the plural pronouns in Genesis 1:26.
-They initially changed the verse to say "let me" instead of "let us" to give it a more monotheistic polish than the original Hebrew wording.
-However, scribes later adjusted the LXX verse to a more literal translation.
+Jesus quoted this verse when a scribe asked him about the greatest commandment (Mark 12:28–30).
+The word Eloheinu ("our God") originates from Elohim (H430, "God" or "gods"), a grammatically plural term that hints at the mystery of a single yet multifaceted God.
+For example, when Moses wrote, "Then God said, 'Let us make humankind in our image, in our likeness'" (Gen. 1:26), he used the term Elohim.
+The adjective echad (H259, "one" or "first") likewise suggests a unified oneness rather than a simple, indivisible unit.
+If Moses had wanted to stress absolute singleness, he could have used yachid (H3173, "only").
+This understanding is not a later Christian invention to defend the Trinity.
+The ancient Jewish translators who worked on the Greek version of the Old Testament—the Septuagint—were uncomfortable with the plural pronouns in Genesis 1:26.
+Early on, they changed the verse to read "let me" instead of "let us" to make it sound more strictly monotheistic.
+Later scribes restored a more literal Greek translation that kept the original Hebrew sense.

-Paul of Tarsus, always the Torah-observant Jew, alluded to the Shema when he wrote, "[Yet] for us there is but one God, the Father, from whom all things came and for whom we live; and there is but one Lord, Jesus Christ, through whom all things came and through whom we live" (1 Cor.
+The apostle Paul roots his teaching in the Shema when he writes, "[Yet] for us there is but one God, the Father, from whom all things came and for whom we live; and there is but one Lord, Jesus Christ, through whom all things came and through whom we live" (1 Cor.
 8:6).
-He even referred to the Shema about the Trinity when he said, "There is one body and one Spirit, just as you were called to one hope when you were called; one Lord, one faith, one baptism; one God and Father of all, who is over all and through all and in all" (Eph.
-4:4-6).
-These lessons from Paul are the very essence of "the LORD our God, the LORD is one," combined with Jesus' claim, "I and the Father are one" (John 10:30).
-The Judean religious leaders knew what they heard: Jesus was claiming to be one with God in the very meaning of the Shema.
-They attempted to stone him for this perceived blasphemy (v.
-31).
+He returned to this theme when describing the unity of the church: "There is one body and one Spirit, just as you were called to one hope when you were called; one Lord, one faith, one baptism; one God and Father of all, who is over all and through all and in all" (Eph.
+4:4–6).
+These words echo the command, "the LORD our God, the LORD is one," now illuminated through Christ.
+When Jesus boldly declared, "I and the Father are one" (John 10:30), the religious leaders in Judea immediately understood the weight of his claim: he was identifying himself as God in the very meaning of the Shema.
+Their response was fierce—they even tried to stone him, seeing his words as blasphemy (John 10:31).

-In Jewish teaching, rabbis stress that God reveals himself in patterns found in both scripture and nature.
-That said, Messianic Jews see the Trinity throughout the many combinations of three in the Hebrew Bible, itself divided into three parts: Torah (H8451, "Law"), Nevi'im (H5030, "Prophets"), and Ketuvim (H3789, "Writings").
-Jesus identified them when he said, "These are my words that I spoke to you while I was still with you—that everything written about me in the Law from Moses, the Prophets, and the Psalms must be fulfilled" (Luke 24:44).
-Today, Jews call it the TaNaKh (תנך), an acronym based on this tradition.
-These threefold patterns include the trio of Miriam, Moses, and Aaron as Israel's legal mediation before God during the exodus (see Num.
+Judaism teaches that God reveals himself through patterns in Scripture and nature, so Messianic Jews identify the Trinity in the many threes throughout the Hebrew Bible, itself divided into three parts: Torah (H8451, "Law"), Nevi'im (H5030, "Prophets"), and Ketuvim (H3789, "Writings").
+Jesus pointed to this when he said, "These are my words that I spoke to you while I was still with you—that everything written about me in the Law from Moses, the Prophets, and the Psalms must be fulfilled" (Luke 24:44).
+Today, Jews call it the TaNaK, an acronym from this threefold tradition.
+These patterns appear in Miriam, Moses, and Aaron mediating Israel before God during the exodus (Num.
 12:4; Mic.
-6:4).
-Moreover, the entire nation of Israel was a triune society of priests, Levites, and Israelites (see 1 Chron.
+6:4), in the triune society of priests, Levites, and Israelites (1 Chron.
 9:2; 1 Esd.
-9:37 CEB) who were all descendants of the three patriarchs Abraham, Isaac, and Jacob (see Exod.
+9:37 CEB) descended from Abraham, Isaac, and Jacob (Exod.
 3:15).
-This tripartition of a priest, a Levite, and an Israelite is a cultural background that we Christian Gentiles miss in Jesus' parable of the good Samaritan when he shockingly interpolated a despicable foreigner in the place of a Jewish citizen (see Luke 10:31-33).
-Finally, scripture tells us we are a threefold union of body, soul, and spirit (see Job 7:11; 1 Thess.
-5:23; Heb.
-4:12).
+In the shocking parable of the Good Samaritan, Jesus replaces a Jewish neighbor with a despised foreigner, drawing on Israel's triune society of priests, Levites, and Israelites (Luke 10:31–33).
+Scripture also teaches that we exist as a threefold being—body, soul, and spirit (Job 7:11; 1 Thess.
+5:23).

 Greco-Roman Views of the Trinity

-The Council of Nicaea was necessary for the early church to sort out whether Jesus is "of one being" (Greek: hōmoouisios; G3676, G3776) or "of similar being" (Greek: hōmoiousios; G3664) with the Father.
-Yes, the patristic theologians debated a matter of one single iōta (G2503), the Greek letter I. However, the very definition of Christ's identity—christology—was at stake.
-This definition is still a make-it-or-break-it salvation issue for all Christians, regardless of their time or place.
-The Latin derivative consubstantial means "with the same substance."
-At Nicaea, the elders and pastors listened to two opposing theologians from Alexandria, a city renowned for its vast library and influential thinkers.
-The first, Alexander (c.
-328), upheld that Jesus is the eternally uncreated Son of God who lives in one essence with the Father.
-Arius (c.
-250–336) believed, "There was a time when the Son was not."
-The council affirmed that Christ shares one essence with the Father, setting an example for all Christians to acknowledge him as the nature of God in human form from everlasting.
-In the first century, the author of Hebrews testified, "The Son is the radiance of God's glory and the exact representation of his being, sustaining all things by his powerful word" (1:3).
-Athanasius (c.
-293–373), the successor to Alexander as the bishop of Alexandria, became the champion of high christology in the aftermath of Nicaea.
-The apostle Thomas had no doubts about Jesus' relationship with the Father when he called him "my Lord and my God" (John 20:28).
+The Council of Nicaea clarified whether Jesus is "of one being" (Greek: hōmoousios, G3676 / G3776) or "of similar being" (Greek: hōmoiousios, G3664) with the Father.
+Though the debate came down to a single Greek letter, it concerned Christ's very identity (see "Christology: Titles of Jesus"), a question that remains central to salvation for all Christians.
+The Latin term consubstantial means "of the same substance."
+At Nicaea, church leaders heard two opposing theologians from Alexandria, a city famous for its library and thinkers.
+Alexander argued that Jesus is the eternally uncreated Son who shares one essence with the Father, while Arius claimed, "There was a time when the Son was not."
+The council affirmed that Christ shares the Father's essence, showing that he is entirely God in human form from eternity.
+The author of Hebrews had already testified, "The Son is the radiance of God's glory and the exact representation of his being, sustaining all things by his powerful word" (Heb.
+1:3).
+Athanasius, Alexander's successor as bishop, defended this high christology.
+In the first century, the apostle Thomas expressed no doubt when he cried, "My Lord and my God!"
+(John 20:28).

 Scientific Views of the Trinity

-How do such complex metaphysics and cosmology relate to the Trinity?
-Some biblical scholars cannot fathom how a simple Galilean craftsman and rabbi they call the "historical Jesus" reconcile with the cosmic "Christ of faith."
-They apply the latter term to the more pious-sounding material in the New Testament.
-However, John son of Zebedee described Jesus as the divine Logos (G3056, "Word" or "logical definition of absolute universal truth;" see John 1:1; Gen. 1), a title rich with theological and philosophical overtones from Genesis and Greek philosophy.
-Gregory Hays (b.
-1970), an associate professor of classics at the University of Virginia, observes:
+How do complex metaphysics and cosmology connect to the Trinity?
+Some biblical scholars struggle to reconcile the "historical Jesus," a simple Galilean craftsman and rabbi, with the cosmic "Christ of faith," a term applied to the loftier passages of the New Testament.
+Yet the evangelist John presents Jesus as the divine Logos (G3056, "Word" or "logical definition of absolute universal truth"; see John 1:1; Gen. 1), a title that carries rich theological and philosophical meaning drawn from both Jewish and Greek thought.
+American classics scholar Gregory Hays (b.
+1970) notes:

-Of the doctrines central to the Stoic worldview, perhaps the most important is the unwavering conviction that the world is organized in a rational and coherent way.
+Of the doctrines central to the Stoic worldview, perhaps the most important is the unwavering conviction that the world is organized rationally and coherently organized.
 More specifically, it is controlled and directed by an all-pervading force that the Stoics designated by the term logos.
 The term (from which English "logic" and the suffix "-logy" derive) has a semantic range so broad as to be almost untranslatable.
 At a basic level, it designates rational, connected thought—whether envisioned as a characteristic (rationality, the ability to reason) or as the product of that characteristic (an intelligible utterance or a connected discourse).
 Logos operates both in individuals and in the universe as a whole.
 In individuals, it is the faculty of reason.
 On a cosmic level, it is the rational principle that governs the organization of the universe.
 In this sense, it is synonymous with "nature," "Providence," or "God."
 (When the author of John's gospel tells us that "the Word"—Logos—was with God and is to be identified with God, he is borrowing Stoic terminology.)
-All events are determined by the logos, and follow in an unbreakable chain of cause and effect (in Aurelius, Meditations, p.
-XX).
+All events are determined by the logos and follow in an unbreakable chain of cause and effect (in Aurelius, Meditations, p. xx).

-The evangelists and apostles who wrote about Jesus viewed his divinity and humanity as dynamic tension.
-Quantum cosmologists today realize how the entire universe appears to be especially suited for human life, the anthropic principle.
-Suppose we combine the ancient theological and philosophical meanings of Logos with the modern scientific view of the anthropic principle.
-In that case, Logos gives us this profound truth: The "historical Jesus Christ of faith" is God's absolute truth and the reason we exist.
-Both John and Paul understood this when they each wrote:
+The evangelists and apostles who wrote about Jesus understood his divinity and humanity as a dynamic tension.
+Today, quantum cosmologists observe that the universe appears finely tuned for human life, a phenomenon known as the "anthropic principle."
+Combining the theological and philosophical meaning of Logos with this scientific insight reveals an important truth: the "historical Jesus Christ of faith" is God's absolute truth and the reason for our existence.
+The New Testament affirms this reality:

 In the beginning was the Word, and the Word was with God, and the Word was God.
 He was with God in the beginning.
 Through him all things were made; without him nothing was made that has been made.
 In him was life, and that life was the light of all humankind (John 1:1–4).